herpiko/unk/README.md

 <img width="650" src="/images/inverted-diode.jpg">

-Forgot that the neodyum magnet's coating is conductive so I put the sticker on these too.
+Forgot that the neodymium magnet's coating is conductive so I put the sticker on these too.

 <img width="650" src="/images/magnet-shorted.png">